Hurricane Ivan, September 2004|

 Damaging winds were reported with several of the rain bands including a 79 MPH wind gust at the Raleigh-Durham

 Airport.
-This wind gust was the strongest wind gust on record at the airport.
-This gust eclipsed the previous
+This was the second strongest wind gust ever recorded at the airport.
+The strongest wind gust occurred

 Additional details may become available at the NWS offices directly affected by the storm...